zhangjinshui-nerveee/nerveee_old/content/home/accomplishments.md

   url = ""
   date_start = "2014-09-01"
   date_end = "2018-09-01"
+  description = """
-  description = """For his excellent academic performance and devotion to the community."""
+  For his excellent academic performance and devotion to the community.

+  Courses with a final grade higer than 99 points are listed:
+  * Advanced Mathematics
+  * Linear Algebra and Application
+  * Basis of Circuits
+  * Electromagnetic Field
+  * Complex Function
+  * Production of ELectric Energy
+  * Microcomputer Principles (Coursework)
+  * Communication and Information Technologies
+  * Theory of Motor

+  He is not a big fan of  examination-oriented education.
+He prefer to read books for no reason rather than struggle for the examination in the library.

+  Though, he was indeed proud of the grades that he obtained.
+  """

 +++